In graft fight, China makes it harder to move capital, people overseas

-BEIJING China's difficulties in bringing home graft suspects who fled abroad have prompted tighter measures against illegal moves of capital and people beyond its borders, the government said on Friday.
+BEIJING (Reuters) - China's difficulties in bringing home graft suspects who fled abroad have prompted tighter measures against illegal moves of capital and people beyond its borders, the government said on Friday.

 China has sought to build international cooperation in its hunts for corrupt officials overseas, after President Xi Jinping launched a war on graft about four years ago.